-Hey folks, this is a quick read.
 We have been blown away by the reception to our product from the developer community, but maybe even more surprising are the number of customers switching from RDS to PlanetScale lately.
 I’ll do my best to quickly lay out the main reasons we see so many businesses switching to PlanetScale from AWS RDS.

 All of the numbers below are based on real-world Vitess clusters

-Connection pooling is a well-known database access pattern that keeps database connections active so that, when a database connection is later requested, one of the active connections are used rather than having to create a new connection from scratch.
-RDS MySQL will ALLOW you to create up to 16,000 connections, but you will have to create connection pools yourself.
-With PlanetScale, Vitess elegantly manages the state of the connection pool meaning you just make queries to your database without worrying about connections at all.
+Connection pooling is a well-known database access pattern that keeps database connections active so that when a database connection is later requested, one of the active connections are used rather than having to create a new connection from scratch.
+RDS MySQL will allow you to create up to 16,000 connections, but you will have to create connection pools yourself.
+With PlanetScale, Vitess elegantly manages the state of the connection pool, meaning you just make queries to your database without worrying about connections at all.

 Maybe most important to most businesses is pricing scalability.
-While RDS has a very complete picture of their pricing structure (it is 2740 words long, which is roughly 20% more words than are on the entire album Abbey Road by the Beatles) its rigidity does not lend itself well to sudden increases in database usage or quickly scaling your needs up or down.
-We’ve designed PlanetScale’s pricing to allow businesses to only pay for what they use, though we do have hybrid models that allow businesses to bring their own resources or indeed pay per machine (talk to sales if you’d like to discuss this more).
+While RDS has a very complete picture of their pricing structure (it is 2740 words long, which is roughly 20% more words than are on the entire album Abbey Road by the Beatles), its rigidity does not lend itself well to sudden increases in database usage or quickly scaling your needs up or down.
+We’ve designed PlanetScale pricing to allow businesses to only pay for what they use, though we do have hybrid models that allow businesses to bring their own resources or indeed pay per machine (talk to sales if you’d like to discuss this more).

 "It’s not entirely user friendly.
-There’s definitely a learning curve when starting to use the software” G2 Review of RDS
+There’s definitely a learning curve when starting to use the software" —G2 Review of RDS

 Making schema changes on RDS is complicated and often requires the use of multiple external libraries.
 Even worse, it often requires downtime or maintenance windows.
-This is becoming increasingly harder for DBAs and engineering teams to stomach when the suite of tools they use daily are making continuous deployments, with no downtime easier and easier to do.
+This is becoming increasingly harder for DBAs and engineering teams to stomach when the suite of tools they use daily are making continuous deployments with no downtime easier and easier to do.
 Without a ton of your own orchestration, this is just not easily done with databases.

 PlanetScale’s technology makes non-blocking schema changes a reality.
 PlanetScale allows you to deploy schema changes directly in the CLI and web UI.
-Additionally it will automatically check upstream for any other changes that may have been introduced in data branches and let you know if it is safe to deploy.
+Additionally it will automatically check upstream for any other changes that may have been introduced in database branches and let you know if it is safe to deploy.
 You can read more about non-blocking schema changes on our docs.